Accommodation Behavior and Ciliary Muscle Activity in Myopia

 Sandra Wagner – Hector Fellow Eberhart Zrenner

-Findings derived from this project are expected to allow a better understanding of accommodation and to lead to new myopia control strategies and the development of new devices.
+Findings derived from this project are expected to allow a better understanding of accommodation, address unanswered question regarding myopia onset, and support the development of new devices.